javo2002/Active-Directory-Analysis/screenshots/README.md

 These screenshots are intended to provide a visual guide to the setup and configuration processes involved in the Active Directory Home Lab.
 They can be used as a reference to ensure proper configuration and to troubleshoot any issues that may arise during the lab setup.

-## Credits

-This project is inspired by MyDFIR's guide on building an Active Directory home lab.
-For more detailed instructions, refer to the original guide: [Active Directory Home Lab Guide by MyDFIR](https://example.com).

 ---

 For further details, refer to the main [README](./README.md) of the Active Directory Home Lab project.